Lipen/formal-methods-course/lec-dafny.typ

   ensures ...
 ```

-Write the postcondition specification for this method.
+Write the post-condition specification for this method.

 == Exercise \#2

 Consider a method that attempts to reconstruct the arguments `x` and `y` from the return values of `MaxSum`.
-In~other words, in other words, consider a method with the following type signature and the same postcondition as in Exercise~1:
+In~other words, in other words, consider a method with the following type signature and _the same post-condition_ as in Exercise~1:

 ```dafny
 method ReconstructFromMaxSum(s: int, m: int)